-How pharmaceutical companies can benefit by using data from secondary sources throughout the drug development cycle
+How pharmaceutical companies can benefit from secondary sources

 In one of our recent Stanton Chase Boardroom debates, Lieven Annemans, Senior Professor of Health Economics at the Faculty of Medicine at Ghent University in Belgium, examined why there’s a need in healthcare to use real world data and real world evidence.
 Real world data isn’t collected through conventional randomized controlled trials, but instead from existing secondary sources such as databases of national health services and health insurers, patient and population surveys, patient chart reviews, observational cohort studies, pragmatic clinical trials, and registries.
 Analyzing this data yields real world evidence about the actual usage, benefits, and risks of a product.
 Our discussion then looked at the increased interest in the use of real world evidence as part of the continuum of evidence generation for innovative medicines and health technologies.